Learn about Other Treatment Options That May Help Relieve COPD Symptoms

 You can also try a cup of chamomile or licorice root tea.
 They are tasty teas that will reduce inflammation within your airways.

-Ginger tea is delicious, clears airways, improves circulation, and is invigorating.
-Linden tea is soothing, delicate in flavor, and may help you to sleep better at night.
+Ginger tea is delicious, clears airways, improves circulation and is invigorating.
+Linden tea is soothing, delicate in flavor and may help you sleep better at night.

 Supplements are an important part of a wellness plan.
 Here are some important ones to consider taking:

-- Coenzyme Q10.
-60mg daily will improve oxygenation of your tissues.
+- Coenzyme Q10: 60 milligrams daily will improve oxygenation of your tissues.

-- Grape seed extract.
-It is a powerful antioxidant that helps fight infections and restore lung health.
+- Grape seed extract: This is a powerful antioxidant that helps fight infections and restore lung health.

 Juices are a fantastic choice when you are feeling weak or have a lot of congestion.
 Add half a teaspoon of flax or olive oil, protein powder, and/or dehydrated spirulina or chlorella to your juices to boost their health properties.